criticalinsight/moecapital.com/README.md

-# zuphi.design
+# moecapital.com
-The world's most minimal design agency website zuphi.design
+The world's simplest financial blog.

-I took the code from bestmotherfucking.website and totally made it more awesome.
+I took the code from bestmotherfucking.website and made it more awesome.